Battle of Midway: American counterattack

 Over the next two days, several strikes were launched against the stragglers, first from Midway, then from Spruance's carriers.
 Mikuma was eventually sunk by Dauntlesses, while Mogami survived further severe damage to return home for repairs.
 The destroyers Arashio and Asashio were also bombed and strafed during the last of these attacks.
 Captain Richard E. Fleming, a U.S. Marine Corps aviator, was killed while executing a glide bomb run on Mikuma and was posthumously awarded the Medal of Honor.

 Meanwhile, salvage efforts on Yorktown were encouraging, and she was taken in tow by fleet tug USS Vireo.
-In the late afternoon of 6 June, the Japanese submarine I-168, which had managed to slip through the cordon of destroyers (possibly because of the large amount of debris in the water), fired a salvo of torpedoes, two of which struck Yorktown.
+In the late afternoon of 6 June the Japanese submarine I-168, which had managed to slip through the cordon of destroyers (possibly because of the large amount of debris in the water), fired a salvo of torpedoes, two of which struck Yorktown.
 There were few casualties aboard since most of the crew had already been evacuated, but a third torpedo from this salvo struck the destroyer USS Hammann, which had been providing auxiliary power to Yorktown.
 Hammann broke in two and sank with the loss of 80 lives, mostly because her own depth charges exploded.
 With further salvage efforts deemed hopeless, the remaining repair crews were evacuated from Yorktown.
-Throughout the night of 6 June and into the morning of 7 June, Yorktown remained afloat; but by 05:30 on 7 June, observers noted that her list was rapidly increasing to port.
-Shortly afterward, the ship turned onto her port side revealing the torpedo hole in her starboard bilge.
-At 07:01, the ship rolled upside-down, and slowly sank, stern first.
+Throughout the night of 6 June and into the morning of 7 June, Yorktown remained afloat, but by 05:30 on 7 June, her list rapidly increased to port.
+Shortly afterward, the ship turned onto her port side.
+At 07:01, Yorktown capsized and sank.